ken-conversionhub/G-FAST/README.md

 #### Koala
 You can download and install Koala from their [main website](http://koala-app.com/).

 Once you have downloaded and installed Koala, open it and add the root path of your project by clicking the **+** button.
 It will automatically scan the directory for Sass and CSS files.

 Once the scan is finished, right click on the base Sass file (i.e. `sass/style.scss`) and select **Set Output Path**, then select `css/style.css`.
 Right click once again and select **Compile**.

 This will auto-compile your Sass file into CSS.
 Make sure to do these steps every time you have to modify the stylesheets to render changes upon refreshing the pages.

-### Creating your separate SCSS file and importing it to the base Sass file
+### Creating your separate Sass file and importing it to the base Sass file

 If you wish to avoid messing up the website's CSS, it is highly suggested to create your own separate Sass file and write all of your CSS there.